wxie2017/wxie2017.github.io/pages/speech/schools_use_free_software.md

 "I may use the software, and I may contribute.
 I can learn, understand, control what it does, and I can teach others."

-A classroom that requires only free software helps enable creativity, confidence, and ownership to bloom by letting students explore all of the possibilities.
+It is easy to see the fundmental difference between the two classrooms.
+A classroom that requires only free software helps enable creativity, confidence, and ownership to bloom because it lets students explore all the possibilities.
 Parents and caregivers should insist on free software in the classroom.
 There may be times where using nonfree software to participate in a class seems inevitable, in which case we should, at the very least, clearly state our concerns, and take it as an opportunity to inform others of the implications of free software in education.
 When we take the additional step to refuse to use nonfree software, then we protect our own freedom while making our concerns all the more understood.

-Let's work together to create a future where free software is the first standard for education.
+Dear friends, let's work together to create a future where free software is the first standard for education.

 The world has changed drastically in the past few months due to the ongoing crisis of the COVID-19 coronavirus.
 Education, in particular, has been impacted: college